Skip to content

 When Short-Term Makes Sense

-• Contract workers on 3–6 month assignments
+• Contract workers on 3 to 6 month assignments

 When Long-Term Makes Sense

-• Families with children in local schools
+• Families with children enrolled in local schools

 Stay in the loop